carlosdelfino/Wavelab850/README.md

 the library contains scripts which the authors believe will assist in learning the practical aspects of wavelet analysis:

 * Scripts that reproduce the figures in the authors' published articles including the de-noising articles of Donoho and Johnstone.

-    * ``Workouts'' that give a quick guide to wavelets (1-d and 2-d);
-      wavelet analysis; wavelet synthesis; wavelet and cosine packets, including the Coifman-Wickerhauser best-basis methodology; matching
-      pursuit; and applications such as data expansion, progressive data transmission image compression, speech segmentation, de-noising, fast matrix multiplication in wavelet bases, etc.
+ * ``Workouts'' that give a quick guide to wavelets (1-d and 2-d); wavelet analysis; wavelet synthesis; wavelet and cosine packets, including the Coifman-Wickerhauser best-basis methodology; matching pursuit; and applications such as data expansion, progressive data transmission image compression, speech segmentation, de-noising, fast matrix multiplication in wavelet bases, etc.

 WaveLab also offers:

 * A library of datasets that are easily accessible to the user.
-Besides artifical signals that have scientific or pedagogic appeal, real data ranging from an image of Ingrid Daubechies to a recording by Enrico Caruso are included.
+Besides artificial signals that have scientific or pedagogic appeal, real data ranging from an image of Ingrid Daubechies to a recording by Enrico Caruso are included.

 * A point-and-click browser that allows the user to select data, perform various transforms or de-noising operations, and then see the results without using the Matlab command-line interface.

  * Extensive documentation, including on-line documentation for each function, Contents files for each subdirectory, a Reference Manual, an Architecture Manual and an overview document (About WaveLab) that introduces the software to a first-time user.

 WaveLab is freeware and may be obtained via World-Wide-Web: